sixcious/url-incrementer/README.md

 - So Many Options: Alphanumeric Incrementing, Change how URLI pre-selects the number to increment, Intervals, Leading Zeros, Error Skipping... and more!
 - Safe, Open Source, Lightweight (Under 400KB unpacked!), Low Memory Footprint, No Ads, No Bloat, and Requires no permissions for most functionality

 ** Download Incrementing is an optional and experimental feature that is designed to be used with Auto.
-URLI can use its Auto-Incrementing capabilities to offer you a unique and flexible "Auto Incrementer Downloader."
+URLI can use its Auto-Incrementing capabilities to offer you a unique and flexible "Auto Incrementer Downloader" (batch downloader)!
 It's still rough around the edges, and very much still in BETA.
 Thank you for being patient as this feature continues to be improved!

 URLI 5.0 and a personal apology to you ...